Angeliki1983/Hangman_2/README.md

 ## Example

-If the word to guess is "apple", user guess is "p" then the self.word_guessed is initialised to ["_", "p", "p", "_", "_"] .
-With "_".join(self.word_guessed) it prints out as Word guessed by far:  _ p p _ _
+If the word to guess is "apple", user guess is "p" then the self.word_guessed is initialised to ["-", "p", "p", "-", "-"] .
+With "_".join(self.word_guessed) it prints out as word guessed by far:  _ p p _ _

 This line provides immediate visual feedback to the player about their progress.
-It joins the elements from the list into a string with spaces between elemets
+It joins the elements from the list into a string with spaces between elements.